michaelaye/planetarypy_orig/README.md

 ```python
 python setup.py develop
 ```
-That will create a path link into the github directory, and all new developments will become automatically active.
+That will create a path link into the github directory, and you can avoid adding setting up a PYTHONPATH which can create a lot of trouble.
+All new developments will become automatically active, i.e. importable without another `install`.
 In addition to that I highly recommend these lines for the IPython notebook setup:
 ```python
 %load_ext autoreload